 In terms of bilateral human rights representations, Australia probably raises more individual cases than any country in the world.
-In the past twelve months alone, Australia has raised over 400 human rights cases with 68 different countries.
-These representations covered both the plight of particular individuals and situations of widespread and systematic abuse.
-Three quarters of the cases were brought to the Government's attention by the Amnesty International Parliamentary Group which includes Senators and Members of the House of Representatives drawn from all political parties.
-It is a measure of the credibility of the AIPG, and its standing as a barometer of Australian community values, that the Government associates itself in this unique way with the concerns and activities of the Group.
+As I noted at the start, in the past twelve months alone, Australia has raised over 400 human rights cases with 68 different countries.
+These representations covered both the plight of particular individuals and situations of widespread and systematic abuse - and, as I have said, three quarters of these cases were brought to our attention by AIPG.